stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 Clients usually start as either:

-* Org-wide - for "productivity & culture" features only
+* Org-wide - for the "productivity & culture" features
 * Top down - top 3 layers - the CEO/business owner, each of their direct reports and the next layer of direct reports below that
 * Functions - one function at a time
 * Geography - one geography at a time

 ## no end user training (or minimal)

-If you use manage pages (see below) to roll out the rich functionality progressively, you shouldn’t need to do any end user training. #stratapp is intuitive and best learnt by doing.
+If you use manage pages to roll out the rich functionality progressively, you should not need any end user training. #stratapp is intuitive and best learnt by doing.

 \#stratapp’s UX has been designed for all generations, tech aptitudes and frequencies of use.
 Like all modern collaboration tech, end user proficiency requires a little patience, some experimentation and an open mind.